-Over the last decade there’s been a boom in rural land prices throughout much of the United States and parts of Canada.
+Over the last decade, there’s been a boom in rural land prices throughout much of the US and parts of Canada.
 I say this not because of some government report or a recently released study but based on firsthand experience.
-I live in southern Iowa, and I have been buying rural land here since 1995.
+I live in Southern Iowa, and I have been buying rural land here since 1995.
 Back then I could little afford more than an old used pickup truck.
 Yet land was so cheap that I couldn’t say no.

 BY BILL WINKE

 To me it’s easy to understand how such price appreciation could occur within an hour of an Atlanta or a Portland.
 But Southern Iowa?
 It’s just one of a dozen hot markets with seemingly little to offer buyers.
 What’s behind this boom?
 The answer is easy: hunters.

 Hunters have proven that they are willing to drive the market in their quest to preserve a place that enables them to pursue their passion.
 In many cases, they’re doing it with capital gains they are protecting by using 1031 Exchanges.
 In some ways, there is a sense of urgency–buyers jockeying around to get the good stuff and stake a claim to the best possible piece of undeveloped land — before it is gone.
 Here’s what hunters are buying right now and how you can profit from it.